 A two-week intensive training course for a production operative is now available under the Bridge to Employment programme.

-The training course will introduce you to the basic skills needed to work as a production operative, including:
+The training course will introduce you to the basic skills needed to work as a production operative and will include:

 - health and safety